The management of civil parking enforcement within the County of Devon by the Council will:

 When a car has been clamped a PCN should be issued if it is parked in contravention.
 The decision to park in contravention was made by the driver before they were clamped.

-Drivers of council-owned vehicles must always obey the rules of the road.
-The use of hands-free devices, whilst legal, is forbidden whilst driving a work vehicle.
+Drivers of council owned vehicles must always obey the Highway Code and traffic laws.
+The use of hands-free devices, whilst legal, is forbidden whilst driving a works vehicle.

-It is not acceptable to park in limited waiting for longer than the permitted period.
-There are exceptions to this which your Supervisor will make you aware of when required.
+It is not usually acceptable to park in limited waiting for longer than the permitted period.
+There are exceptions to this which your supervisor will make you aware of when required.

 CEOs should restrict their parking to residents’ bays, pay and display bays and unrestricted parking.
 A CEO may park on a yellow line to enforce against a vehicle parked in the same location only in extreme circumstances.